TheRohans/qi/doc/manual.md

 - Works on any VT100 terminals without termcap.
 UTF8 VT100 support included with double width glyphs.
 - Small footprint.
 About 480K.

+While reading this document you will see `C` and `M` referenced when talking about keybindings.
+These are almost always:
+- `C` = Control key
+- `M` = Alt key (or Esc key)

+So, when you see `C-x` that means press the _control key_ while also pressing the _x key_.

+These can, however, be mapped differently based on your system.

 ## Invocation

 ```